aumpierre-unb/McCabeThiele.jl/README.md

       1. 1.];
 x=[0.88 0.46 0.11];
 q=0.54;
-Rmin=refmin(data,x,q)
+r=refmin(data,x,q)
-R=1.70*Rmin;
+R=1.70*r;
 N=stages(data,x,q,R,false,false)
 ```

 Compute the number of theoretical stages of a distillation column
 from the top of the column, given
 the function that compute the vapor fraction given the liquid fraction,
-the composition xB = 11 % of the column's bottom,
+the composition of the column's bottom is 11 %,
-the composition xD = 88 % of the distillate,
+the composition of the distillate is 88 %,
-the composition xF = 46 % of the feed,
+the composition of the feed is 46 %,
-the feed quality q = 54 %, and
+the feed quality is 54 %, and
 the reflux ratio at the top of the column 70 % higher that the minimum reflux ratio,
 and plot a schematic diagram of the solution: